Thin Crispy Potato Chips

 Homemade thin crispy potato chips are one of my favorite snacks to eat, right up there with popcorn!
 This recipe will give you an amazingly crunchy, not burned, potato chip that is sure to impress the chip lovers in your family.

-- Potatoes I use Russets, washed and peeled if you like
+- 2 Potatoes, about half a potato per person I use Russets, washed and peeled if you like

 - Cold water for soaking

 - 2 Tbsp. distilled white vinegar 30 ml